Can You Sell Your House & Keep the Mortgage?

 • Remain in your current home as a tenant and move on your schedule

 You sell your property and, at closing, sign a rental agreement for your home with the option to remain as long as you pay rent and comply with the lease.
-Instead of mortgage and homeownership responsibilities, a sale-leaseback frees you from the cost and headaches of:
+Instead of mortgage and homeownership responsibilities, a sell and stay transaction frees you from the cost and headaches of:

 • Property tax